 Burning Man isn’t really a place where you can just show up and wing it.
 You need to come prepared to live in the desert for a week.
 Days can be sweltering, and nights get cold fast.
 Dust storms are common, so you don’t want to go anywhere without goggles, water, and a mask to protect your face from the playa dust.

-For the ultimate Burning Man experience, think about:
+For the ultimate Burning Man experience, you’ll need to plan.

 - How are you going to get to Black Rock City?

-- Where are you going to sleep?
-And what are you going to sleep on?
+- Where will you stay?
+What are you going to sleep on?

 - What are you going to eat, and how will you cook?

 - Burning Man Essentials to Pack + What to Wear

 Whether you’re flying or driving, chances are you’ll make a pit stop in Reno.
 I’ve stayed at the Grand Sierra Resort in Reno several times before and after the burn.
 If you’re planning on staying in Reno, book your room early.
 Rooms sell out fast.

 I went to my first burn in 2017 and met the people in my RV the night before in San Francisco.
 I connected with the group through a mutual friend, and they’re now some of my closest friends.
 I’ll never forget showing up to the playa after dark and feeling blown away by the vibrant scene.

 That week, I met the most amazing group of people, danced until I couldn’t feel my feet anymore, cycled around for miles, snapped pictures of the spectacular artwork, and watched the most beautiful sunrises and sunsets.